 - Optimal Arm-Switch Timing

-In the second lesson we worked on feature #3 and touched on feature #4.
+In the second lesson of the Freestyle (fundamentals) Technique series we worked on feature #3 and touched on feature #4.
 In this lesson we will build another piece of #3 and then tie it back into #4.

 In the last lesson we began to pull pieces of the stroke together – the recovery swing, entry and arm switch timing.
 When these come together they allow you to ‘touch the magic’ – that moment you feel some acceleration in each stroke that comes from well-shaped, well-timed movements.